-The amount specified as "insurance premiums" are for insurance policies to cover risks of death of which the benefits are solely of the Executive Directors.
+The amount specified as "insurance premiums" are for insurance policies to cover risks of death of which the beneficiaries are solely the Executive Directors.

-The following shows, as in the Annual Report of the Company and its Remuneration Report, the individualised remuneration of a statutory nature earned by members of the Board of Directors in 2011, calculated as described in section B.1.14.
+The following shows, as in the Annual Report of the Company and its annual Remuneration Report on Directors' remuneration, the individualized remuneration of a statutory nature earned by members of the Board of Directors in 2012, calculated as described in section B.1.14.